Justin-Tan/high-fidelity-generative-compression/README.md

 2. A hierarchical (two-level in this case) entropy model over the quantized latent representation enabling lossless compression through standard entropy coding.
 3. A generator-discriminator component that encourages the decoder/generator component to yield realistic reconstructions.

 The model is then trained end-to-end by optimization of a modified rate-distortion Lagrangian.
+Loosely, the model can be thought of as 'amortizing' the storage requirements for an generic image through training a learnable compression/decompression scheme.

 ## Note
 The generator is trained to achieve realistic and not exact reconstruction.
 Therefore, in theory **images which are compressed and decoded may be arbitrarily different from the input**.
 This precludes usage for sensitive applications.
 An important caveat from the authors is reproduced here: